International Freedom Battalion: Reconstrucción Comunista

-Communist Reconstruction (Reconstrucción Comunista, abbreviated as RC) is a Marxist-Leninist group from Spain.
+Communist Reconstruction (Reconstrucción Comunista, abbreviated as RC) is a Marxist–Leninist group from Spain.
 The group carries a variant of the Flag of the Second Spanish Republic.
 RC has strong ties to the MLKP and members fight as part of MLKP formations, even fighting in Sinjar.
 Two members of the group were arrested by police after their return to Spain and were accused of participating in an armed conflict outside of Spain without authorization from the state, as well as putting national interests at risk and joining groups fighting against ISIL that are considered terrorist organizations by international organizations.
 In January 2016, eight Spanish citizens and one Turkish citizen were arrested in Spain.
 The Spanish Interior Ministry said in a statement that "The detained, in collaboration with other individuals residing in various European countries, were providing the necessary infrastructure for displaced people to travel abroad and to finally integrate in the ranks of the Peoples' Protection Units (YPG) or one of the armed wings of the organization" and that the majority of the arrested belong to the group 'Communist Reconstruction'.
+According to 'Communist Reconstruction' leader and founder, Roberto Vaquero, the group remains absent of the Rojava conflict.